tedneward/Azgaarnoth/Creatures/Troll.md

 >___
 >***Keen Smell.*** The troll has advantage on Wisdom (Perception) checks that rely on smell.
 >
 >***Regeneration.*** The troll regains 10 hit points at the start of its turn.
-If the troll takes acid or fire damage, this trait doesn’t function at the start of the troll’s next turn.
-The troll dies only if it starts its turn with 0 hit points and doesn’t regenerate.
+If the troll takes acid or fire damage, this trait doesn't function at the start of the troll's next turn.
+The troll dies only if it starts its turn with 0 hit points and doesn't regenerate.
 >
 >#### Actions
 >***Multiattack.*** The troll makes three attacks: one with its bite and two with its claws.